 - Abolition of slavery and all forms of forced or compulsory labour;

 - Freedom of association;

 - Equal pay for equal work;

 - Equality at work;

 - Just and favourable remuneration;

 - Non-discrimination; and

-- Protection for the organisation of and participation in collective bargaining.
+- > Protection for the organisation of and participation in collective bargaining.

-Hitachi Rail also requires our suppliers to comply with the Hitachi Rail Supplier Code of Conduct (2021) (the Supplier Code of Conduct), where we expressly preclude the use of forced, bonded, indentured, involuntary or exploitative labour, slavery, and human trafficking in our supplier chains.
-The Supplier Code of Conduct was developed to reflect our commitment to the 10 Principles of the United Nations Global Compact.
-In May 2024, in keeping with a 'One Hitachi' approach, Hitachi Rail launched its Expectations of Business Partners (2024) to supersede the Supplier Code of Conduct.
-It similarly reflects our expectation that business partners respect human rights, abide by international standards, and avoid causing or contributing to negative human rights impacts and comply with applicable laws, rules, and legal requirements for abolishing slavery and all forms of forced or compulsory labour.
+Hitachi Rail also started to require our suppliers to comply with the Hitachi Rail Supplier Code of Conduct (2021) (the Supplier Code of Conduct), where the use of forced, bonded, indentured, involuntary or exploitative labour, slavery, and human trafficking in our supplier chains was expressly precluded.
+The Supplier Code of Conduct was developed to reflect our commitment to the 10 Principles of the United Nations Global Compact, and was replaced and superseded in May 2024 by the Expectations of Business Partners, which is provided to suppliers across all Hitachi businesses in order to pursue the 'One Hitachi' approach.
+The Expectations of Business Partners similarly reflect our expectation that business partners respect human rights, abide by international standards, and avoid causing or contributing to negative human rights impacts and comply with applicable laws, rules, and legal requirements for abolishing slavery and all forms of forced or compulsory labour.
+Within Hitachi Rail, suppliers are asked to confirm they comply with the Expectations of Business Partners.